Sometimes a Friday night mariachi band makes you cry, because you know you’ve found your place (and you’ve wanted good cheese dip for quite a while).

 I didn’t quite get it then, though I was really, really searching.
 But on Friday night, at the mexican restaurant up the road from our apartment, it finally clicked.

 To invest in something, I’m claiming it, I’m calling it mine and receiving the good and bad things it may give back to me.

 It was God, asking me to see it differently, to remember that some things take time, that some transitions start bringing fruit 10 months after the move.

 I’m sitting back and resting in the sight of my city, my town, the character she has and the people who make her unique.

-I’m choosing to invest in this little community we’ve found, the Decaturites that share our streets and sidewalks with us, that fill our buildings and hearts.
+I’m choosing to invest in this little community we’ve found, people that share our streets and sidewalks with us, that fill our buildings and hearts.

 Even though we’re thread-bare tired and we’re begging for summer to whisk us away for a time, we have a place here.

 Even though we tell ourselves we’re alone, and we get stuck looking inward– we have a place here.

 It may take 10 months, it may take 2 weeks, but the act of investment is a thought-out action, a plan to commit, to serve, to joyfully live.

 Right before we first moved here, I wrote about finding a mulberry tree, about the words God spoke to me about this mystery of a place we were about to spend over 5 years living in.